shreevatsa/tex/program/tangle/tangle-9.md

 <object type="image/svg+xml" data="tangle-081.svg"></object>

 Here, “above” = “after” (i.e. greater indices in the array).
-And the way we don't need a separate stack for the parameters is the following: When we encounter a macro (i.e. a macro call), we scan its parameter (argument) immediately (which occurs immediately after the macro call) and add it as a new text, with a new (dummy) name pointing to it.
+And the way we avoid needing a separate stack for keeping track of parameters is this: When we encounter a macro (i.e. a macro call), we scan its parameter (argument) immediately (which occurs immediately after the macro call) and add it as a new text, with a new (dummy) name pointing to it.
 So, next, when actually expanding the definition of the macro, the last name always points to the parameter (argument) to the macro.

 <object type="image/svg+xml" data="tangle-082.svg"></object>